 Thank you for visiting the counseling web page.
-Hello, my name is Erick Alvarez, and this is my 5th years as the school counselor here at Fred Douglass.
+Hello, my name is Erick Alvarez, and this is my 9th year as the school counselor here at Fred Douglass.
 I can truly that that this is one of the best schools to learn, work, and play.
-I started my career in education in 2002 as a second grade bilingual teachers and since then have taught kindergarten, third grade, and have served as a gifted and talented coordinator.
+I started my career in education in 2002 as a second grade bilingual teacher and since then have taught kindergarten, third grade, and have served as a gifted and talented coordinator.

 I received my bachelors from Dallas Baptist University, my Masters in Bilingual Education from Southern Methodist University, and my Masters in Counseling from Stephen F. Austin University.